microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaMSLifecyclePolicyGroup.md

 ```

 ## DESCRIPTION
 The `Get-EntraBetaMSLifecyclePolicyGroup` retrieves the lifecycle policy object to which a group belongs.
+Specify the `-Id` parameter to get the lifecycle policy object to which a group belongs.

 ## EXAMPLES